Southclaws/modern-webdev/README.md

 happening exactly is the tool is automatically downloading a ton of _dependencies_ that React needs and setting up the folder structure for the project.
 Once it has finished, you can now open vscode there.

+#### Packages and Ecosystems

+npm isn't just a command line tool, it's also a service that provides public storage of _packages_.

+Back in The Day™ you'd write code then run it.
+Nowadays, no one has time to write code, so everyone just uses code that other people have written.
+This is where a **Package Ecosystem** comes in.

+I'll elaborate on that first sentence.
+In earlier times of software development, companies or individuals would often write _all_ their code themselves.
+There was very little sharing (You had to pay $40 for a C compiler in the 70's!).

+On top of that, using someone else's (or some other company's) code was awkward.
+Because most languages were compiled and there were so many different types of CPU architecture, it was very difficult to grab some source code files and integrate them into your own codebase.

+Nowadays, most computers are the same under-the-hood and a lot of our programming languages do some really clever things to help make sharing code much easier.
+Sharing code is incredibly important to prevent developers from re-writing the same old thing that has been written thousands of times before.

+So, that brings us to `npm`.
+NPM stands for "Node Package Manager" and is a **Package Manager** for JavaScript.
+Lots of languages have Package Managers and they usually do three things:

+*   Provide developers with a way to share code they have written so that they can get recognition for their work and build a portfolio
+*   Provide users with a way to easily acquire code that has been shared by others and use it in their own code
+*   Provide additional tools and useful things that can make the entire development process a bit easier